We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Dishwashing is a task most people don’t look forward to.
 If you’d rather be doing, well, anything rather than washing the dishes, check out these simple tips and tricks.
 While they won’t save you from having to wash dishes at all, they will make the job faster and easier than you may have thought possible.

 Tiny items, such as bottle tops, cocktail forks, and kids’ toys and pacifiers, can get lost in the wash cycle if they’re placed in the silverware basket or upper rack.
-Instead of throwing such items directly in the washer, first pop them in a laundry bag.
+Instead of throwing such items directly into the dishwasher, first pop them in a laundry bag.
 The mesh bag will keep them from getting tossed around—or worse, lost—inside your appliance.
 Place the bag on the top rack when you run a load for best results.

 With their sharp blades and tiny crevices, blenders and food processors are a challenge to clean.
 To dislodge food that’s stuck around and underneath the blades, first run a bit of soapy water through the blender on the pulse setting to give the cleaning process a head start.